bohdan-dutchak/NBAdrafter/README.md

   - Introduction to ML
   - [Cool vid about bias and variance](https://www.youtube.com/watch?v=EuBBz3bI-aA)
 #### Problems faced
-  - None actually, but it is just a beggining
+  - None actually, but it is just a beginning
 #### Next steps
   - Complete first 4 weeks and start the project.